 “Not quite, the forces may be unknown to most, but they aren’t alien.
 They unconsciously influence us and so are only alien to the extent that we are ignorant of them.
 We can simplify things by stating that the same powers that create, sustain and mold the world into form are the same impersonal powers that exist within our psychological makeup.
 These powers within consciousness are like the weather and include the power of clarity (clear skies), action (turbulent skies) and inertia (‘the fog’).
-The latter two of these forces will wreak havoc on the mind if left unattended and unabated.”
+The latter two will wreak havoc on the mind if left unattended and unabated.”

-This is a topic Dave really likes to talk about, which tends to make him walk faster to Al’s annoyance.
+This is a topic Dave really likes to talk about, which tends to make him walk faster (to Al’s annoyance).

 “Clear skies allow us to see and appreciate beauty, values and the truth.
 Clear skies don’t have many disadvantages, but if they did it would be the danger of becoming too attached to them.
 For example, if you develop a Jesus-complex from clear skies you’ve obviously got a problem.”Al nods in agreement, but Dave isn’t really sure if Al understands or not.
-“Starving artists are those who are so attached to clear skies that they’re willing to die for their art.
-So clear skies are what gives us clarity of mind, letting the light shine through and for the most part, clear skies are good, but they can still be a hindrance if we become tied to them.
+“Starving artists are those who are so attached to clear skies they’re willing to die for their art.
+So clear skies are what gives us clarity of mind, letting the light shine through; and for the most part, clear skies are good, but they can still be a hindrance if we become tied to them.

 “Turbulent skies are what get us out of bed in the morning and working hard to bring home the bacon.
 They provide the energy for life to take action.
 Unfortunately, too much turbulence can also make us feel anxious and/or full of desire.
 Passion is often associated with turbulent skies.
 Passion is good for motivation and getting shit done, but not so good if it becomes an obsessive-compulsive disorder and has you staying up all night binge-watching ‘Thrones’ so that you miss work the next day.